Generic selectors

 Does this mean God no longer heals those that are physically sick?
 No; however, miraculous healings have always been, and still are, on a case-by-case basis.
 David and Hezekiah were likely healed because God still had work for them to accomplish.
 There were many evil Kings of ancient Israel that lived and reigned much longer than the few righteous ones but God is not focused on our number of years upon this earth.
 Our infirmities and death in this physical life are not God’s greatest concern; our personal, eternal salvation is foremost in His mind.

 His affliction might have been a major turning point in Paul’s life, too.
-There can be no doubt that Paul was very zealous for God; so much so that he offended many during his life.
-He was merciless with Peter in rebuking him for his dealings with the Gentiles.
+There can be no doubt that Paul was very zealous for God before his conversion; so much so that he offended many during his life.
+Even later, he rebuked Peter for his dealings with the Gentiles.
 Barnabas and Mark also felt Paul’s sting (Acts 15:36-39) and it would not be surprising if it happened more than once.

 But notice something about 1 Corinthians.
 Whenever Paul mentions mercy, it was in the context of God showing mercy toward His people.
 However, starting with his second letter to the Corinthians, the same book in which he described the thorn in his flesh that God refused to heal, Paul begins to talk about God’s mercy toward himself and about his own feelings of mercy toward others.
 Through his suffering he was perfected in mercy.
 All of his later writings also reflect the new Paul.
 In them, he writes with much more empathy, desiring God’s mercy for himself and others.
 It is a dramatic change from Saul who once went around arresting and murdering people in the name of God.
 The new Paul showed great mercy toward others because he understood their pain through his own sufferings.
 What kind of man would Paul have been without suffering?
 It warrants some thought because God is more interested in our hearts than our physical well-being in this life.